NCERT Solutions for Class 11 Biology Chapter 1 - The Living World

 Earth is inhabited by numerous plants, animals, and microorganisms.
 The total number of species is not known yet.
 A lot of species have already been discovered and classified by scientists, but there are many more still to be discovered.
 When a new species is found, the system of classification is revised to accommodate it.
 That is why classification continues to change with time.

 Q3.
-What different criteria would you choose to classify people that you meet often?
+What different criteria would you choose to classify people whom you meet often?

 Answer:

-The people that we often meet can be classified on the basis of their sex or gender, the age group in which they fall, profession, education, hobbies, etc.
+The people that we often meet can be classified based on their sex or gender, the age group in which they fall, profession, education, hobbies, etc.

 Q4.
 What do we learn from the identification of individuals and populations?